 Click here to add text

 Ian teaches the Astanga vinyasa yoga beginners course’ at Yoga Junction, having been tempted by Nigel and meeting the exacting requirements of ‘not being intimidatingly flexible’.
 For those starting out in yoga and who maybe be mystified or confused by the myriad styles on offer: astanga may be the perfect starting point.
-In the course we introduce new practitioners to many of the poses (asanas), breathing techniques and inward focus that they would be likely to encounter in most styles of yoga.
 Ian has recently completed further yoga teacher's training with Sarah Powers.

 Charlotte is a Yoga Teacher and Massage Therapist, with a particular interest in the therapeutic quality of practice.
 She is a British Wheel of Yoga qualified teacher and a part of the teaching faculty on a BWY Diploma course.
 She is trained in therapeutic, deep tissue and 'Advanced Clinical Massage Therapy' and teaches a range of weekly classes, workshops and retreats at the studio.